 Last step: now that we hold the value of the configuration to trigger that action in the binary, let’s concretize it in the memory of the concrete execution and let’s enjoy the triggering of our chosen behavior!

-print("Executing binary concretely with solution found until the end " + hex(BINARY_EXECUTION_END)) simgr = project.factory.simgr(new_symbolic_state) # Concretizing the solution to reach the interesting behavior in the memory # of the concrete process and resume until the end of the execution. simgr.use_technique(angr.exploration_techniques.Symbion(find=[BINARY_EXECUTION_END], memory_concretize = [(symbolic_buffer_address,arg0)], register_concretize=)) exploration = simgr.run() new_concrete_state = exploration.stashes['found']
+print("Executing binary concretely with solution found until the end " + hex(BINARY_EXECUTION_END)) simgr = p.factory.simgr(new_symbolic_state) # Concretizing the solution to reach the interesting behavior in the memory # of the concrete process and resume until the end of the execution. simgr.use_technique(angr.exploration_techniques.Symbion(find=[BINARY_EXECUTION_END], memory_concretize = [(symbolic_buffer_address,arg0)], register_concretize=)) exploration = simgr.run() new_concrete_state = exploration.stashes['found']

 Here we are making use of the concretize attribute of the Symbion exploration technique to overwrite that address in the memory of the concrete process with the value held in

 arg0 that is the solution found with the symbolic execution.
 By resuming the concrete process now we should see the program dropping the second stage:

 [+]Parsing malware configuration [+]Executing stage 2 fake malware V2

 The Symbion ExplorationTechnique supports the addition of a timeout to the concrete execution; this come handful in cases where you don’t hit one of the expected breakpoints and the program keeps running or if hitting one of the breakpoints take a while and you want to be sure that you didn’t miss your shot.

 In these cases, after an user defined value for the timeout, we stop the concrete execution ( warning: the ConcreteTarget implementation must implement the